 - Our teaching excellence is demonstrated in our ‘Silver’ Teaching Excellence Framework (TEF) award meaning you will be taught by experts who are also internationally research-active academics

-- We are partnered with 4 hospital trusts, 2 mental health trusts, community services and 63 GP practices
+- We are partnered with 3 hho trusts, 2 mental health trusts, community services and 63 GP practices

 - We are working in partnership with Keele University School of Medicine to implement our new medical curriculum with a significant general practice focus.
 Keele have been delivering the MBChB honours degree for over 15 years and were ranked 4th in The Guardian University league tables 2017 for Medicine.